-This motherboard provides convenient connectivity to external home theater audio systems via coaxial and optical S/PDIF-out (SONY-PHILIPS Digital Interface) jacks.
+This motherboard provides convenient connectivity to external home theater audio systems via the coaxial S/PDIF-out (SONY-PHILIPS Digital Interface) jack.
 It allows to transfer digital audio without converting to analog format and keeps the best signal quality.
-See page 2-24 and 2-26 for details.
+See pages 2-24 and 2-29 for details.